Mental Health and Self-Care, a Therapist’s (Ongoing) Journey

 Making Time for Self-Care

 With a varying schedule and limited time, this emphasizes the need for me to schedule my relaxation and downtime.
-A rule of thumb that I suggest to my clients and that I give to myself is to aim for one hour per day of self-care and one day per week.
+A rule of thumb that I suggest to clients—and that I give to myself—aim for one hour per day of self-care and one day per week.
 One hour a day is pretty feasible, and one day per week happens about every other week for me.
-If you’re wondering “how the heck does anyone relax for one hour a day,” I want to remind you that there are 168 hours in a week, 24 hours in a day, and even if you work in an industry with longer hours, you’ll have at least a few hours between arriving home and going to sleep.

 Netflix Isn't Self-Care